Gissio/radpro/README.md

 ## Usage

-To use the device, follow these instructions:
+To use this firmware, follow these instructions:

 * To turn the device on and off, long-press the POWER key.
 * To turn the backlight on (if the backlight is enabled), short-press the POWER key.